This post helps you understand how to use hyphens in English.

 - She has a four-year-old kid that dances amazingly well.

-Note: if the number is expressed in a plural form, we don’t the adjective using the hyphens.
+Note: if the number is expressed in a plural form, we don’t use the nouns after using the hyphens.
+We don’t use a hyphen and the noun it refers to.

 - The building is fifty-years old.